Selected departures available from March to September 2020

 The price of this holiday is per person, based on two people sharing a room.
 Single rooms are subject to availability, at the relevant supplement.
 The price includes:

 Not included: hotel and train porterage services in South Korea are not customary and will not be available throughout your journey.

-Suwon Hwasong Fortress - from £75 per person
+Suwon Hwaseong Fortress - from £75 per person

-Venture south of Seoul for the morning to the UNESCO World Heritage site of Suwon Hwaseong Fortress.
-(Additional, optional Archery experience available, bookable locally).
+Venture south of Seoul for the morning to the UNESCO World Heritage site of Suwon Hwaseong Fortress with a Korean archery experience.

 Temple Life Experience - from £125 per person

 Experience a calming day of meditation, prayer bead making, a temple lunch and tea with a Monk at Jeondeungsa Temple on Ganghwa Island.

 Please contact us to add either of these experiences to your booking.

 We want to ensure you make the correct choice before you book your holiday with us.
 If you have any concerns regarding the suitability of the holiday due to reduced mobility we would encourage you to call us to discuss these concerns.
 General information on mobility in connection with our tours can be found here.